andytudhope/living-blue-book/source/knowledge_repo/index.md

 I realized that He was the Everything and I was nothing." — Lalla-Ded

+"A mirror remains that can't be broken because it faces nothing, because its inside everything.
+\[...\]
+Perhaps at certain heights
+questions and answers are exactly the same." — Roberto Juarroz

 "The ancient alchemist's art was to transmute the base lead of the self into the golden soul through practical spiritual disciplines, thereby spiritualising matter and materialising spirit - the perfect blending of lights." — Shaykh Fadhlalla Haeri

 _omnis mundi creatura_